 Invitations including children

-If you are wondering how to address wedding invitations with children’s names, you can see the example for unmarried couples with children.
-How to address a junior on wedding invitations is slightly less formal than adults, and their first name will do.
+If you are wondering how to address invitations with children’s names, you can see the example for unmarried couples with children.
+How to address a junior on invitations is slightly less formal than adults, and their first name will do.

 Wondering how to address wedding invitations with multiple children?
 Start the children on a different line to the parents and separate the names with a comma, and the last two with ‘and’.
 If there are lots of children, start a new line if starts to get longer than the parents’ line.